The effectiveness of CBD oil has fascinated me for some time now. In fact, I am beginning to wonder if CBD oil is just a hype.

 What You Need to Know About Omega 3 Fish Oil Vs. CBD Oil

 CBD oil is claimed by many as a miracle cure.
-But, is CBD really a miracle cure for anything from eczema to epilepsy?
-Many manufacturers and sellers of CBD oil are, in fact, jumping the gun.
+But, is CBD a miracle cure for anything from eczema to epilepsy?
+Many sellers of CBD oil are jumping the gun.
 CBD is only one of the active compounds in the plant Cannabis Sativa.
-The truth is the other active compounds play a role when it comes to using Cannabis as a medicinal herb or plant.
+Other active compounds play a role when it comes to using Cannabis as a medicinal herb.

 Is CBD Oil A Hype?

-Although we should not dismiss CBD altogether, we need to be aware that some manufacturers and sellers are making some outrageous claims which may not be true.
-Like so many other medicinal herbs, the active compounds found in Cannabis need to work together to achieve positive results.
+Although we should not dismiss CBD, we need to be aware sellers are making outrageous claims which may not be true.
+Like many other medicinal herbs, the active compounds found in Cannabis need to work together to achieve positive results.

-Sellers of CBD oil often are not aware of the side effects of what they are selling.
-CBD is not harmless and will interfere with a range of prescription and conventional medication.
+Sellers of CBD oil often are not aware of the side effects of CBD oil.
+CBD is not harmless and will interfere with a range of prescription and conventional medications.
 For that matter so will Omega 3 fish oil.